The Bulgarian Legal System and Legal Research

 3.1.
 The Legislative Branch

-According to art.
+According to Art.
 1, para.
 1 of the Constitution, Bulgaria is a parliamentary republic, with the legislative branch taking supremacy.
 The National Assembly exercises the legislative power as well as the right to parliamentary control.
-A very important prerogative of the Parliament is to elect the Prime-Minister and its cabinet.
-The mandate of the National Assembly is four years and it consists of 240 directly elected members.
+A very important prerogative of the Parliament is to elect the Prime Minister and its cabinet.
+The mandate of the National Assembly is four years, and it consists of 240 directly elected members.

 A Grand National Assembly consists of 400 directly elected members.
-The Grand National Assembly is exclusively entitled to exercise the following powers: to adopt a new Constitution; to resolve on the matter concerning a change of the territory of the Republic of Bulgaria, and to ratify any international treaties providing for any such changes; to resolve on the matters concerning changes in the form of state governance (parliamentary republic), the structure of State (unitary state and not a federal state); and to amend and supplement certain other major constitutional provisions.
+The Grand National Assembly is exclusively entitled to exercise the following powers: to adopt a new Constitution; to resolve the matter concerning a change of the territory of the Republic of Bulgaria, and to ratify any international treaties providing for any such changes; to resolve on the matters concerning changes in the form of state governance (parliamentary republic), the structure of State (unitary state and not a federal state); and to amend and supplement certain other major constitutional provisions.

-For more information please see the Parliament’s website.
+For more information, please see the Parliament’s website.

 3.2.
 The Executive Branch